rednafi/docker-local-subdomain/README.md

 }
 ```

-Similary, you can access the second service as follows:
+Similarly, you can access the second service as follows:

 ```bash
 curl -s -X GET http://bar.localhost | jq